nikki2pro/YSC_SpineSwiftTest/README.md

 USAGE

-- Copy YSC_SpineSwiftSK folder to your project.
+- Copy YSC_SpineSwift folder to your project.
 - Copy SwiftyJSON.swift to your project(You can download it from https://github.com/SwiftyJSON/SwiftyJSON ).
 - Copy your JSON file and atlas folder to your project.
   + atlas created in Spine will not work.
 Atlas folder with all image files only.